rreece/rreece.github.io/outline-of-philosophy/statistics.md

 $$ \log\left(\frac{\mu}{1-\mu}\right) = \beta_0 + \beta_1 x $$

 where $\beta_0$ and $\beta_1$ are trainable weights.
+(TODO: Why would we assume this?)
-This can be generalized to a vector of multiple input variables, $\vec{x}$, where the zeroth component the input vector has a 1 prepended to conveniently include the bias, $\beta_0$, in a dot product.
+This can be generalized to a vector of multiple input variables, $\vec{x}$, where the input vector has a 1 prepended to be its zeroth component in order to conveniently include the bias, $\beta_0$, in a dot product.

 $$ \vec{x} = (1, x_1, x_2, \ldots, x_n)\trans $$